david-hernandez/drupal8-oop/05-Class-inheritance-and-parent/README.md

 The first print statement will print 'Dog'.
 The second will print 'Cat'.

 When a class extends another they basically get merged together.
-When dealing with `$my_cat`, it will contain everything from `Cat` and `Animal`, but since they are merged together the members of the two classes can't have the same names.
-If they do, the ones in the child class win.
+When dealing with `$my_cat`, it will contain everything from `Cat` and `Animal`, but since they are merged together name conflicts are won by the child class.
 This is intentional.

 In the example above, when `$my_cat` is created the constructor is run.
 Even though it resides in the parent class, it is still run.
 The two classes work together, and the constructor is treated no different than if it was part of `Cat`.